How to Use Your Health Insurance for Mental Health Care

 Ask plenty of questions

-In your first session, learn as much as you can about the mental health professional to determine if they make sense for your long-term goals and needs.
+In your first session, evaluate whether the mental health professional fits your long-term goals and needs.
 Here are some questions to consider asking:

 • How long have you been in practice?

-• Have you had patients with similar issues as me, and what were the results?
+• Have you treated patients with similar issues, and what were the results?

 • How will you work with me and evaluate my progress?